 What we don’t: Warmth falls short of many of the longer down parkas above.

 Winter jackets come in a range of styles and vary considerably in terms of warmth, but the Marmot Montreal Coat strikes a nice middle ground for most winter environments.
 Reasonably priced at $300, you get a healthy dose of 700-fill-power down and a mid-thigh cut that keeps you covered without limiting mobility.
-Unlike most puffy jackets here, the Marmot is lined with a soft and supple fleece along the torso, cuffs, and hand pockets, and a removable faux fur liner around the hood keeps cold air out and tacks on an extra dose of style.
-Add in a durable water repellant finish, and the Montreal is a nice everyday defense against the cold and occasional precipitation.
+Unlike most puffy jackets here, the Marmot is lined with a soft and supple fleece along the torso, cuffs, and hand pockets, and a removable faux-fur liner around the hood keeps cold air out and tacks on an extra dose of style.
+Add in a DWR finish, and the Montreal is a nice everyday defense against the cold and occasional precipitation.

-We love the cut of the Marmot, which hovers about mid-thigh and offers a more mobile and playful feel than longer jackets like the Down With It above (33 vs. 39.3-in. center back length).
+We love the cut of the Marmot, which hovers about mid-thigh and offers a more mobile and playful feel than longer jackets like the Down With It above (34 vs. 39.3-in. center back length).
 This style is great for activities like riding a bike and shoveling the driveway, but you do give up a significant amount of coverage and warmth.
 Further, the parka’s overall build quality is a bit less impressive than the aforementioned Patagonia, with a thinner shell that won’t hold up as well over time.
-All gripes aside, we’ve found the Montreal to be sufficient for temperatures above 20 degrees Fahrenheit, which is a good match for the majority of winter conditions in most of the U.S (keep in mind that Marmot also offers the warmer Montreaux, which features a 6 in. longer hem for just $25 more).
-And like many casual parkas, it does have a trim fit, so consider sizing up if you plan to layer underneath...
-Read in-depth review
+All gripes aside, we’ve found the Montreal to be sufficient for temperatures above 20 degrees Fahrenheit, which is a good match for the majority of winter conditions in most of the U.S. And like many casual parkas, it does have a trim fit, so consider sizing up if you plan to layer underneath...
+Read in-depth review (prior version)

 See the Marmot Montreal Coat

-What we like: Great mix of style and performance.
+What we like: Great mix of style and performance with a recent boost in warmth and weather protection.

-Patagonia’s waterproof Tres Parka above is a great option for those who want the versatility of a 3-in-1 design, but for slightly less protection and a lot of savings, the Jackson Glacier is a capable alternative.
-Available in both a jacket and a parka version, the Jackson Glacier features a 2-layer shell with DWR finish for ample protection against most winter weather, along with a healthy dose of down insulation that’s nicely cozy without adding too much bulk.
-The Patagonia also features storm cuffs, a water-resistant main zip, and stitch-free (bonded) baffles, all of which help trap warmth and seal out wind (in our testing, the parka proved to be fairly windproof).
-Tack on a mid-thigh cut (38 in.) and a soft face fabric, and the Jackson Glacier is equal parts functional and attractive jacket for everyday use.
+Patagonia’s Tres Parka above is a great option for those who want the versatility of a 3-in-1 design, but for a substantial $200 less, the Jackson Glacier provides similar protection and a bump in warmth.
+Available in both a jacket and parka version, the Jackson Glacier features Patagonia's 2-layer H2No membrane along with a healthy dose of down insulation that’s cozy without adding too much bulk.
+The design also features insulated storm cuffs, a water-resistant main zipper, and stitch-free (bonded) baffles, all of which help trap warmth and seal out wind.
+Tack on a mid-thigh cut (37.3 in.) and a soft face fabric, and the Jackson Glacier is equal parts functional and attractive for everyday use.

 All that said, the Jackson Glacier Parka drops out of our top 10 picks for a few reasons.
-At $429, it’s not the best value—Rab's Deep Cover above, for instance, provides considerably more warmth for $114 less.
-Second, its weatherproofing measures increase the price without adding too much to performance—we’ve found the 2-layer shell to be protective enough for odd dashes between the car and the grocery store, but the polyester face fabric will begin to absorb moisture in sustained rain (unlike the Tres, you don’t get a waterproof membrane).
-But for the right climate, there’s a lot to like about the Jackson Glacier, and it doesn’t hurt that it’s made with both recycled down and shell fabric—a testament to Patagonia’s continued focus on sustainability.
-And as we touched on above, the Jackson Glacier also comes in a hip-length jacket version for $60 less...
-Read in-depth review
+At $499, it’s not the best value—Rab's Deep Cover above, for instance, provides considerably more warmth for $184 less, although you forgo the Patagonia’s waterproof shell.
+It’s also worth noting that both cost and weight went up with the latest update, by $70 and 4.4 ounces respectively, but Patagonia did pack in more down fill (2.2 oz., to be exact).
+For the right climate, there’s a lot to like about the Jackson Glacier, and it doesn’t hurt that Patagonia put a strong emphasis on sustainability with recycled materials throughout, including the shell, lining, and insulation.
+And as we touched on above, the Jackson Glacier also comes in a hip-length jacket version for $50 less...
+Read in-depth Jackson Glacier Parka review (prior version)

 See the Patagonia Jackson Glacier Parka